hsp-iit/GRASPA-benchmark/src/README.md

 </ComputedQuality>
 ```

+To compute grasp quality, each grasp is perturbed in both position and orientation and the results are averaged.

-`quality_collision_free` refers to the quality of each grasp planned for the object (averaged over a set of perturbations) only in case the grasps are not in a collision state with the object, while  `quality_overall` refers to the average quality of all perturbed grasps, regardless of whether they are initially in collision or not.
+- `quality_collision_free` refers to the quality of each grasp planned for the object (averaged over the set of perturbations) only in case the grasps are not in a collision state with the object
+- `quality_overall` refers to the average quality of all perturbed grasps, regardless of whether they are initially in collision or not.

 ### Benchmark scores computation